hshun123/Advanced_Programming_Principles/README.md

 * Role of modularity in programming-in-the-large: Interface specifications, abstract data types.
 Language support for modular programming, interface checking as type checking.
 Module composition as function application.
 * Concurrency.
 Asynchronous computation as a paradigm, coordination through communication; language mechanisms for organizing and controlling communication.
 * Translation of principles into programming in mainstream, non-functional languages.

+To ground our discussions, we will need to write programs in a real programming language.
+The language we will used is called OCaml.

+Something to realize with regard to the list of topics above: these are topics that several of my colleagues and I concluded a few years ago would be great to provide you exposure to at this stage of your learning but not all of them have to be covered to make this a successful course.
+We will make some decisions as the semester moves along about what to focus on more sharply and, correspondingly, what to leave out to create more time for the selected topics.
+In making these decisions, I will take into account what absolutely must be covered and also where I sense the interests of the class to lie.